-These activities may have the effect of raising or maintaining the market price of the Series C Preferred Units or preventing or retarding a decline in the market price of the Series C Preferred Units, and, as a result, the price of the Series C Preferred Units may be higher than the price that otherwise might exist in the open market.
-If the underwriters commence these activities, they may discontinue them at any time without notice.
+These stabilizing transactions, over-allotment transactions, syndicate covering transactions and penalty bids may have the effect of raising or maintaining the market price of the notes or preventing or retarding a decline in the market price of the notes.
+As a result the price of the notes may be higher than the price that might otherwise exist in the open market.
+These transactions, if commenced, may be discontinued at any time without notice.